Home

 TOP OF PAGE

-ARTICLE VIHOURS OF WORK
+ARTICLE 6HOURS OF WORK

 6.0 The workday shall consist of twenty—four (24) consecutive hours beginning with the time that the employee is scheduled to start work.
 Whenever the expression “consecutive hours of work” appears in this Agreement, it shall mean consecutive hours of work except for unpaid meal periods.
 The workweek shall consist of seven (7) consecutive twenty—four (24) hour periods beginning with the start of the work schedule.
 The work schedule shall consist of forty (40) hours of five (5) eight—hour days, normally Monday to Friday, inclusive.
 The regular day, or first, work shift shall consist of eight (8) hours between 7:00 A.M. and 5:00 P.M.